-If you’re removing a stump during rainy season however, make sure that you:
+If you’re removing stumps during rainy season however, make sure that you:

 - Place a tarp on top of the trunk to cover the holes

-- Place Epsom salt on any exposed root so that it wouldn’t obtain moisture from the soil.
+- Place Epsom salts on any exposed root so that it wouldn’t obtain moisture from the soil.

 Recommended Reading: 10 Proven Uses for Epsom Salt In The Garden

-With so many options to remove stumps, why is Epsom salt a preferred technique?
+With so many options for how to remove stumps, why is Epsom salt a preferred solution?

-- Epsom salt use is not physically draining.
-Beyond having to drill holes into the stump, you don’t have to do anything else that demands physical activity.
+- Epsom salts use is not physically draining.
+Beyond drilling holes into the top of the stump, you don’t have to do anything else that demands physical activity.

-- The use of Epsom salt directly on the stump manages to kill the tree trunk without actually harming the soil.
+- The use of Epsom salts directly on the stump manages to kill the tree trunk and root system without actually harming the soil.

-- Epsom salt is cheap plus you can use any left over for other needs.
+- Epsom salts is cheap plus you can use any left over for other needs.